A natural barrier in random greedy hypergraph matching: Proof

-Thus, if $Q$ crosses its upper boundary at the stopping time $T$, then there is some step $j$ (with $T=T_j$) such that and $Q^+(T_j)>0$.
-Applying the Hoeffding-Azuma we see that the probability of the supermartingale $Q^+$ having such a large upward deviation has probability at most
+Thus, if $Q$ crosses its upper boundary at the stopping time $T$, then there is some step $j$ (with $T=T_j$) such that and $ \mc{D} Q^+(T_j)>0$.
+Applying the Hoeffding-Azuma we see that the probability of the supermartingale $ \mc{D} Q^+$ having such a large upward deviation has probability at most

 where $p = p(j)$.
+Note that we have used $D < NL$ again and that the constants have been chosen to deal with $p$ constant.
 As there are at most $O(N)$ such supermartingales, the probability that $T$ is less than the bound stated in Theorem~\ref{thm:main} due to $Q(i)$ breaching the upper bound tends to zero as $N$ tends to infinity.

 The lower bound for $Q$ is similar.